User Defined Functions

 Function Returning Value - Exercise

-Functions returning a number, text, or date value
+Functions returning number, text, or date value

-Course project: Create a sales tax function
+Course project: Create a sales tax function using a function in Oracle PL/SQL

 Create a function for the course project that determines the sales tax percent based on a customer's home state